Viral Hepatitis C

 WHAT YOU SHOULD KNOW:

-Hepatitis C is an inflammation of the liver.
-It is caused by an infection of the hepatitis C virus (HCV).
+Hepatitis C is inflammation of the liver caused by a hepatitis C virus (HCV) infection.

 AFTER YOU LEAVE: